doncadavona/ana/README.md

-#UmunaPhp
+#Ana

-A dead-simple app to help you learn the basics of PHP and MySQL **hands-on**.
+Ana is a store app written in native PHP and MySQL to help you learn the basics of web development.
 Learn the implementation of CRUD: Create, Read, Update and Delete.

 ##Features

+* CRUD: Create, Read, Update and Delete store items

 ##Usage